The Pianist’s Humiliation

 3. What different types of tea are there?

-Tea is by far the single most popular beverage on earth today, so chances are that many reading this are already tea drinkers.
+Tea is by far the single most popular beverage on earth today, so chances are that most people reading this are already at least casual tea drinkers.
+I hope that the perspective and insight offered here will add to your enjoyment of tea.

-I hope that for those readers, the article will add to your enjoyment of tea, while for those who haven’t yet considered this fascinating subject my hope is that this article will pique your interest, and give you good reason to try something new!
+And for those who haven’t yet considered this fascinating subject, inextricably bound as it is with the history of mankind, commerce, and even the rise and fall of empires, my hope is that this article will pique your interest, and give you good reason to try something new!

 Let’s start by going back in time….